HRC-Net/HRC-Net/README.md

-# HRC-Net
+# SiggraphAsia2025
-This is the official code repository for our Siggraph Asia 2025 paper: Learning Visual Hypothesis, Representative, and Collaboration for Multi-Domain Image Inpainting (Siggraph Asia 2025 Journal Track)
+This is the official code repository for our Siggraph Asia 2025 paper: HRC-Net: Learning Visual Hypothesis, Representative, and Collaboration for Multi-Domain Image Inpainting (Siggraph Asia 2025 Journal Track)

 ## Requirements